Luco dei Marsi

 Luco dei Marsi is a comune and town in the province of L'Aquila in the Abruzzo region of central-eastern Italy.
 It is part of the Marsica.

 The town was probably founded by the Roman Emperor Claudius to house workers in the drying of the Lacus Fucinus (Lake Fucino).
-The name derives from a nearby wood, Lucus Angitiae, "Sacred Grove of Angitia," referring to a divine sorceress of the Marsi Italic tribe.
+The name derives from a nearby wood, Lucus Angitiae, "Sacred Grove of Angitia", referring to a divine sorceress of the Marsi Italic tribe.

-During the Middle Ages it was a fief of the d'Avalos and then of the Colonna family.
+During the Middle Ages it was a fief of the D'Aquino and then of the Colonna family.